Kristina01111000/4Einstitute/README.md

 - Create an email for the site info@fourelementlifestyle.com forward it to hwalsdorf@earthlink.net need collaborator status in siteground to do that

 - Need access to siteground to set up an administrator@site email so i can set up sendinblue

+Administrator @ site is done, and forwards to me
+Make a scorecard page that is hosted on this site.
+Copy the text from growing holistically Figure out how scorecard navigation on cell phone will work Make pages for different element activities
+Make a page for the documentary on this site